TomerAberbach/postcss-fontpie/readme.md

 }
 ```

 The plugin can also be used in `postcss.config.js`.
+See
+[`fontpie`](https://github.com/pixel-point/fontpie) for font format support and
+browser compatibility.

 ## Contributing